State Dept. 'Guts' Donald Trump's Curbs on Fortune 500's Visa Workers

 “When word of this gets out to the public that every E.O. he writes is not worth the paper it is written on,” said Lynn.
 “Because through exceptions, they become get nullified by the Deep State, he loses the voters’ trust and confidence.”

-He added: “What good is a State Department that becomes the tool of corporations that want to displace Americans, when tens of millions of Americans are under extreme financial duress?”
+He added, “What good is a State Department that becomes the tool of corporations that want to displace Americans, when tens of millions of Americans are under extreme financial duress?”

-The State Department did not respond to emails from Breitbart News requesting comment.
+The State Department did not respond to emails from Breitbart News requesting comment:

 Sen Kamala Harris is a product of Silicon Valley's billionaires and will enforce their agenda in DC.